 A Full-Week, In-Person Option: The plan is to also launch a five-day-a-week, in-person version of The Hub for residents of the Washington, D.C. area, starting in Fall 2021.
 The physical hub will eventually offer micro-academies for younger children too.
 We will aim to take advantage of cross-pollination opportunities between those enrolled in the online and in-person hubs.
 We will also assist individuals or groups interested in opening in-person hubs in other areas.

 Get in touch if you would like to be added to a mailing list to find out more details as they are officially announced for upcoming years.

 The Hub will offer select online à-la-carte classes, workshops, open studio times, and other activities, for children and adults.
 This programming will be rolled out gradually, starting in The Hub's first year (2020-2021).
-Selections will be based on a combination of what kinds of things people proactively offer to lead, and what kinds of things people would like to see offered.
+Selections will be based on a combination of what people offer to lead, and what people would like to see offered.
 For starters, the emphasis will be on options for children ages 9 to 12 (13 starting in Fall 2021), and their parents, though some offerings will be suitable to a wider mix of ages.

 Some à-la-carte elements—those run by volunteers from the wider community, or by members of The Hub on a volunteer basis—will be available free of charge.
 Others, offered by subject-matter-experts on a professional basis, will have fees associated with them (fees will vary, but are expected to average about $15-20 an hour).

 An example of free à-la-carte options that will begin in Fall 2020:

 Examples of other free à-la-carte options that could be offered in the future (the individuals who step up to lead will decide appropriate age ranges and other details):

 Hub members (children who are enrolled in The Hub's micro-academy) will have priority registration access to The Hub's à-la-carte options, after which they will be offered to the general public as space allows.
 Registration details will be posted on the website and sent to the mailing list as new programs become available.